18ivan18/trasaction-watch-dog/README.md

    npm run monitor
    ```

+## Workflow

+The main units are rules and transactions.
+Each rule consists of several fields of interest like address from, address to, value (from/to range) and so on.
+Rules can be creates through the REST api.
+Once a rule is created its automatically used.
+The monitor script does not need to be reloaded because it fetches all the rules at each block processing so the most recent configuration is always fetched.
+Rules are not deleted, but rather marked as inactive so the links between transaction and link are still saved in the database.
+The blocks are placed in a queue and only processed after X block delay where X is the maximum block delay from any rule in the given configuration.

 ## API Documentation

 Once the server is running, you can access the interactive API documentation at: